-At the Annual General Meeting in November 2015, the description of each nominated candidate's suitability included information about other board functions.
-All nominated and elected candidates are considered independent.
+At the Annual General Meeting in November 2016, the description of each nominated candidate's suitability included information about other board functions.
+All nominated and elected candidates were considered independent.

 3.1.4.
-Recommendation that the articles of association stipulate a retirement age for members of the board of directors.
+Recommendation that the articles of association stipulate a retirement age for members of the board of directors

-Only persons who are 70 years of age or younger at the time of election may be elected to the Company's Board of Directors.
+According to the Articles of Association, only persons who are 70 years of age or younger at the time of election may be elected to the Company's Board of Directors.

-Following the Annual General Meeting in November 2015, the age of the members elected ranged from 46 to 64 years.
+Following the Annual General Meeting in November 2016, the age of the members elected ranged from 46 to 64 years.